 *I highly suggest weighing the coconut flour if you can.
 But a half cup is what I measured and then weighed.

-–Store bread in container in airtight container in fridge, should keep up to 5 days.
-You may also freeze tightly wrapped and stored in container, about 2-3 months.
+Store bread in an airtight container in the fridge for up to 5 days.
+You may also freeze, tightly wrapped in plastic wrap and placed in an airtight container for up to 3 months.

 - Serving Size: 1/10